 Kia Logo Red Badge

-Kia K logo in Red.
-It would look cool on a Black, White, or Red Kia.
-It can be used to replace the front grille, trunk, and steering wheel Kia badge.
+Kia K logo in Red would look fabulous on a Black, White, or Red Kia.
+It can replace the front grille, trunk, and steering wheel Kia badge.

 Kia Logo Blue Emblem

 This is still a 3D K logo.
 You can choose between a chrome or a black broken K color.
-The blue K logo also comes with a carbon fiber & black trim if that is what you like.
+The blue K logo also comes with a carbon fiber & black trim if you like.

 Kia K Logo White

-Kia Broken K Logo The last design of the broken K logo is with a white background.
-Definitely worth considering if you have a white or black car.
+Kia Broken K Logo-The final design of the broken K logo is with a white background.
+Worth considering if you have a white or black car.

 Typical Kia Logo Sizes